Agile-TNG/Agile-TNG.github.io/source/_posts/2014-05-14-behavioral-product-planning.markdown

 0. Record all of these decisions as an easy  starting point for the next RR session.

-Roadmap Refactoring is played whenever new features are added to the stream backlog or whenever the PO calls for it.
+Release Refactoring is played whenever new features are added to the stream backlog or whenever the PO calls for it.
 Because it's such a quick game it's also possible to play in a "what-if" mode to evaluate alternative product plans to evaluate possible responses to changes in market conditions.